How to Avoid Using Select in Excel VBA Macros

-When you begin learning to automate tasks in Excel using VBA (Visual Basic for Applications), you might naturally start by recording macros.
-The macro recorder often generates code that heavily relies on the Select method, where you select a worksheet, then a range, before performing an action on it.
-While this approach works, it’s generally considered less efficient and can make your VBA code slower and more prone to errors, especially when the user isn’t actively looking at the selected sheet or range.
+When learning to automate Excel tasks with VBA, you’ll naturally start by recording macros.
+This is a common first approach.
+The macro recorder generates code that relies heavily on the Select method.
+It selects a worksheet, then a range, before performing actions.
+While this approach works, it’s less efficient.
+It makes your code slower and more error-prone, especially when users switch between sheets.
 Fortunately, VBA offers more direct ways to interact with worksheets and ranges without the need for explicit selection.

-Similarly, if you want to work with a range of cells, you can directly specify the range using the Range object with cell references, like this: Worksheets(“Sheet2”).Range(“B2:D10”).
+To work with multiple cells, directly specify the range using the Range object.
+For example: Worksheets(“Sheet2”).Range(“B2:D10”).
 You can then perform various actions on this entire range without selecting it.
 For example, to clear the contents of this range, you would use: Worksheets(“Sheet2”).Range(“B2:D10”).ClearContents.
 To apply a specific font color, you could use: Worksheets(“Sheet2”).Range(“B2:D10”).Font.Color = RGB(255, 0, 0).
 Notice how the actions are performed directly on the referenced range object.

 Another powerful technique for avoiding Select involves using the With statement.
 The With statement allows you to perform multiple operations on a single object without repeatedly typing the object’s name.
 For example, if you want to modify several properties of a specific range, you can use a With block like this: